bludit/documentation-english/content/how-to-schedule-content/index.md

-# Title: How to schedule a page
+# Title: How to schedule content
 <!-- Position: 4 -->
 <!-- Date: 2017-08-24 22:00:00 -->
 ---